-Imagine a future not too far from now: you the need to improve or upgrade your ability or knowledge.
-You head down to the local Google, Apple or Elon Musk Upgrading Station and select your upgrade for your brain (picture the scene from the Matrix where Keanu Reeves learns kung-fu).
+Imagine a future not too far from now: you the need to improve or upgrade some ability or knowledge.
+You head down to the local Google, Apple or Elon Musk Upgrading Station and select an upgrade for your brain (think the scene from the Matrix where Keanu Reeves learns kung-fu).

-The Mindset is actually You.
-It is your beliefs, values, attitudes, comfort zones and understanding of yourself as a learner/thinker/doer.
+It begins with your beliefs, values, attitudes, comfort zones and understanding of your ability to learn.

 Ah, Fixed You, you old devil.
 I remember you.
-You were there when I was sitting in Art Class and I tried to paint a tree with a yellow trunk,
+I remember experiencing Fixed You when I was sitting in Art Class and I tried to paint a tree with a yellow trunk

-Better yet, after spending days and weeks (and specific targeted seconds during one to one time in class) building up a child’s image of themselves as a mathematician, you hear at a Parent-Teacher Interview,
+As teachers we often see Fixed You come out during parent-teacher interviews.
+After spending days and weeks (and specific targeted seconds during one to one time in class) building up a child’s image of themselves as a mathematician, how often have we heard at a Parent-Teacher Interview,

-The Fixed You has a smart and switched on approach to life.
-Fixed You picks up patterns, makes quick judgements and ultimately knows the lay of the land around it.
-Things that are new, different or beyond the horizon are dismissed as unimportant or unattainable.
+Fixed You has a seemingly smart approach to life.
+Fixed You picks up patterns, makes quick judgements and ultimately believes it knows the lay of the land.
+Things that are new, different or challenging are dismissed as unimportant or unattainable.

 Fixed You truly believes that your intelligence, capabilities, aptitude, creativity, reasoning and “other” features were all fixed from the beginning.